Zarathos94/genesys-vault/README.md

     anchor deploy
 ```

 After the deploy, you need to update the given Program Id as `declare_id!` in the [`projects/contract/programs/genesysvault/src/lib.rs`](projects/contract/programs/genesysvault/src/lib.rs) file.
-Also, you need to update the `genesysvaul` field in the ['projects/contract/Anchor.toml](projects/contract/Anchor.toml) file.
+Also, you need to update the `genesysvault` field in the ['projects/contract/Anchor.toml](projects/contract/Anchor.toml) file.

 ```shell
     anchor test